eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 The deepest drawdown was a 44% drop and took 2 years to recover.
 The longest drawdown took 10 years to recover.
-This data takes into account inflation (France in this case), so a drawdown needs to return back to the previous peak value but adjusted for inflation.
+This data takes into account inflation (France in this case), so a drawdown needs to return to the previous peak value but adjusted for inflation.

 ![Drawdowns profile of my portfolio on portfoliocharts.com](/raw/img/blog/2021/investing/portfolio-charts/drawdowns.png)